padinadrian/coursera-test/notes/Week 1/lecture8-html-character-entity-references.md

 Result: &copy;

-Non-breaking space: `&nbsp;` this is a space that will never wrap lines
+Non-breaking space: `&nbsp;` this is a space that will never wrap lines.

 Misuse of Entity Reference: don't use `&nbsp;` to add extra spaces - use a span with a margin attribute instead!

 Instead of using quotes, you can use `&quote;` to render the " symbol.

-Example: Hello, my &quote;friend&quote;
+Example: Hello, my &quot;friend&quot;